Accelerating Federated Learning with a Global Biased Optimiser: The FedGBO Algorithm

+The Federated Global Biased Optimiser (FedGBO) algorithm operates in rounds similar to FedAvg.
 As presented in Algorithm 1, in each communication round of FedGBO, a random subset of clients are selected to participate.
-This selection forces partial client participation in the experimental setting, however, in a real-world deployment, clients devices will participate if they are available for training (e.g., for smartphone clients, this may be when they are charging and connected to WiFi) \cite{FLAtScale}.
+This selection forces partial client participation in the experimental setting, however in a real-world deployment, clients devices will participate if they are available for training (e.g., for smartphone clients this may be when they are charging and connected to WiFi) \cite{FLAtScale}.
+FedGBO is a generic FL algorithm compatible with any adaptive optimiser that can be represented as an update ($\mathcal{U}$), tracking ($\mathcal{T}$), and inverse ($\mathcal{I}$) step.
+Table 2 presents $\mathcal{U}, \mathcal{T}, \mathcal{I}$ for three popular optimisers: RMSProp \cite{RMSProp}, SGDm, and Adam \cite{Adam}.

-Participating clients download the global model $\bm{x}_t$ and optimiser values $\bm{s}_t$, and then perform $K$ steps of adaptive optimisation using the generic update step $\mathcal{U}$ and locally computed stochastic gradients.
+Participating clients download the global model $\bm{x}_t$ and optimiser values $\bm{s}_t$, and then perform $K$ steps of adaptive optimisation using the generic update step $\mathcal{U}$ and locally-computed stochastic gradients.
 After local training, all participating clients upload their local models to the server.
 The server computes the new global model $\bm{x}_{t+1}$ as an average of client models.
 It performs the generic inverse-step $\mathcal{I}$ to compute the average gradient during the client local updates.
 The server then updates the global statistics using the generic tracking step $\mathcal{T}$.

 An alternative implementation of FedGBO (that would not require optimisers to be represented using an inverse step $\mathcal{I}$) would update the local model $\bm{y}^i_k$ on clients, whilst also maintaining a copy of the average local gradient (which would be the same size as the model used, $|\bm{x}|$).
 This average local gradient would then be uploaded to the server, and could be used to update the global model and global statistics instead of performing an inverse step $\mathcal{I}$.
-However, FedGBO is designed to be very lightweight in terms of computation and memory cost for clients, as real-world FL scenarios can involve very low-powered clients such as IoT devices.
-Therefore, our design decreases the memory and total computational cost for clients, as the average gradient does not have to be stored alongside the local model $\bm{y}^i_k$.
+However, FedGBO is designed to be lightweight in terms of computation and memory cost for clients, as real-world FL scenarios can involve low-powered clients such as IoT devices.
+Therefore, our design decreases the memory and total computational cost for clients as the average gradient does not have to be stored alongside the local model $\bm{y}^i_k$.